 My blood sugar has been hovering around 220 and 240.
 How do I calculate my A1c?

-The term A1c has become the new buzzword for knowing your blood sugar range.
+The term A1c is the buzzword for knowing your blood sugar range.
 Your targeted blood sugar A1c is something that you and your healthcare professional will determine together.
 Reason being if your blood sugars are hovering around 220 with an A1c of 9%, it would be unrealistic to target a 6.5 or 7 A1c overnight.

 What I have seen healthcare professional do is slowly lower your A1c target, so it becomes more achievable with little successes along the way.

-In your case, your healthcare professional may choose a 9% A1c as a starter as you both work together to bring it down with diet and medication.
+In your case, your healthcare professional may choose a 9% A1c as a starter baseline while you both work together in bringing it down with diet and medication.

 Maintaining a healthy blood sugar range, barring any other medical or medication contraindication, will delay or prevent diabetes complications.

-“The American Diabetes Association classifies high blood sugar when glucose levels are above:
+“The American Diabetes Association classifies high blood sugar when glucose levels are:

 180 mg/dl one to two hours after you eat